Libensemble/libensemble/docs/platforms/theta.rst

     $ qsub -A [project] -n 128 -q default -t 120 -I

 This will place the user on a MOM node.
-To launch MPI jobs to the compute nodes from the MOM nodes use ``aprun`` where you would use ``mpirun``.
+Then, to launch MPI jobs to the compute nodes use ``aprun`` where you would use ``mpirun``.

 .. note::
-    You will need to re-activate your conda virtual environment, re-activate your Balsam database (if using Balsam), and reload your modules!
+    You will need to re-activate your conda virtual environment, re-activate your Balsam database (if using Balsam), and reload your modules.
 Configuring this routine to occur automatically is recommended.

 Batch Runs
 ^^^^^^^^^^

 Batch scripts specify run-settings using ``#COBALT`` statements.
-A simple example for a libEnsemble use-case may resemble the following:
+The following simple example depicts configuring and launching libEnsemble to a MOM node with multiprocessing.
+This script also assumes the user is using the ``parse_args()`` convenience function within libEnsemble's ``/regression_tests/common.py``.

 .. code-block:: bash